mistersingh179/bw-dashboard/README.md

 - setting to bypass website url check
 - status option on BW option
 - for each url, see if any relevant campaign score is missing and if missing get them.
+- ui to show ad spots, ads & relevant campaigns for the url
+- allow user to enter top level urls
+- allow user to set threshold
+- use threshold when picking relevant campaigns for showing
+- use threshold when picking relevant campaigns for building ads

 ## Pending prompt research
 - research if sending campaigns individually or with a group make a difference